compsysmed/academic-kickstart/content/authors/valentin_hildemann/_index.md

 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
 - BSc Students
-- Alumni
+- Members

-weight: 18
+weight: 7
 ---

-I'm a bachelor student in Bioinformatics at LMU and TUM in Munich.
-Recently, I joined the Chair of Experimental Bioinformatics in Weihenstephan for my bachelor thesis on the Cytoscape tool NetworkPriotizer.
-This application was primary developed for Cytoscape 2 and is now adapted to the new version.
+Studying Bioinformatics since 2017 at the LMU and TUM in Munich I am now working towards my Bachelor's degree.
+Therefore I joined the Chair of Experimental Bioinformatics for my Bachelor's thesis on quantifying SNPs in mitochondrial DNA, as for me the mitochondrion is the most interesting cell organelle there is.